Forest Hills, Boston: White City

 In 1914, four apartment buildings covered with light stucco were erected on Hyde Park Ave far South of the train station.
-The complex was called "White City" in emulation of the World's Columbian Exposition a decade earlier.
+The complex was called "White City" in emulation of the World's Columbian Exposition two decades earlier.
 The name was later borrowed by the White City Food Store and the White City Cleansers (sic) on the corner of Hyde Park Ave and Eldridge Road, thus putting the "White City" name on two large signs visible even to those whizzing by on Hyde Park Ave.
 White City came to be regarded as a section of Forest Hills, but not a separate section of Jamaica Plain.
 Its borders were seen as Walk Hill Street, Hyde Park Ave and St. Michael's Cemetery.
 The area now thought of as "Woodbourne" was contained within.

 White City was not an all-White area of Jamaica Plain.
 Jamaica Plain was always a diverse section of the City of Boston, as was made obvious by the diversity of Jamaica Plain High School, the most integrated school in the City of Boston in the late 1950s.
 White City Cleansers was renamed around 2003; its sign was the last prominent reminder of the name that was once given to this section of Jamaica Plain.
 Racists had tried to link the name, White City, associated with the white stucco apartment buildings, with race.
 However, white was simply the color of the stucco applied to two buildings on Hyde Park Ave.